 Digital marketing is essential for reaching new customers, raising brand awareness, and maintaining sustainable growth in the modern age of technology.
 Studies show that people spend an average of eight hours and five minutes interacting with digital media per day.
 Therefore, if your small business hasn’t already created a digital marketing strategy, you could be missing out on meaningful engagement.

-Whether you own a pet-care business, bookstore, or flower shop, these four tips will help put your small business on the digital map.
+Whether you own a pet-care business, bookstore, or flower shop, these five tips will help put your small business on the digital map.

 1. Understand your target audience

 As a small business, it’s important to focus your marketing efforts and dollars on the audiences that are most likely to invest in your products or services.

 Employ these strategies to identify your ideal customer and ensure that your digital marketing materials appeal to their interests: